nic0michael/angry-buffalo-cms/README.md

 http://localhost:8080/Angry_Buffalo_CMS/admin

+# To Join the project send email to

+nico.michael AT arduino DOT org DOT za

-We have recently release a stable version of NicosCMS and completed the first set of easy to read and comprehensive documentation for the
+We have recently release a stable version of ABCMS and completed the first set of easy to read and comprehensive documentation for the
 Administrator and the developer
 In short we have taken a few CMS systems looked at their features and their dissadvantages and came up with a new approach with the emphasis on functionality and simplicity